HealthWave/cthulhu/Details.md

   Instantiate handler and run

 Sending message
-  Set content-type header to application/json if json Set content-type header to object/marshal-dump if it is a dump
+  Set type property to application/json if json
+  # Set content-type header to object/marshal-dump if it is a dump